Mirza Ali-Akbar Sabir: Legacy and assessment

 According to the modern Iranian historian Hasan Javadi; "In the art of poetic satire Sabir surpasses all others in Azerbaijani literature."
 As noted by Sabir's friend and writer Abbas Sahhat, Azerbaijani literature was remodelled by Sabir.
 After him, very few people desired to return to the traditional form of Azerbaijani poetry because of the stark contrast he made between that and its modern variant.
 In addition to using new themes and topics, Sabir also used new, poetic language that worked together with the topics he wrote about.
-Contrary to previous poets, he wrote in poetry a informal, witty, and energetic form.
+Contrary to previous poets, he wrote in poetry an informal, witty, and energetic form.
 The distinguished Iranian lexicographer and satirist Ali-Akbar Dehkhoda wrote that "Sabir was a great innovator in Azerbaijani literature.
 He was a child of one night who traveled the way of one hundred years, and surpassed the thoughts and the writers of his age by centuries.
 He was incomparable in depicting political and social problems."

 During the Iranian Constitutional Revolution of 1905–1911, in the defensive lines of Tabriz, the Constitutionalists chanted Sabir's political satire.
 His writings were openly translated or modified by the Iranian poet and journalist Ashraf Gilani for his newspaper Nasim-e-Shomal.
 In a letter dated 17 June 1954, the Iranian-Soviet poet Abolqasem Lahouti wrote to Sabir's biographer Mir Ahmadov the following: "Sabir’s poetry is so simple, fluent, intelligent, brave and well-liked by people and so imbued with a courageous spirit that it leaves a great impression on the minds of people desiring freedom."
 Lahouti continued by saying that Sabir was a major influence on not just him but also the majority of this generation of Iranian satirists.

 Compared to the European avant-garde and its small circle of Turco-Persian followers, Sabir's poetry had a bigger influence on poetic innovation across the Muslim communities of South Caucasus, Iran, and Central Asia.